 We tend to live by our own schedules, and fit our kids in around our interests and activities.
 Sometimes we may unintentionally push them towards things that we enjoy but they have no passion for, because of some unresolved desire from our childhoods.

 Instead, we need to discover what our children are interested in and encourage them to pursue those.
 This is one benefit of actively listening when our children talk!
 If possible, we should find ways to engage in these activities with them.

 If your son loves to cook or bake, sign the both of you up for a creative cooking class.
-If your daughter is into music, buy violins at this violin shop so you can practice together.
+If your daughter is into acting, join a community theater with her.
 Get involved in your kids’ hobbies, sports, the books they’re reading and the music they’re listening to.

 9. Be Spontaneous and Fun

 It’s easy as an adult to be hyper-focused on all the work that has to be done, the bills that have to be paid, etc. As a result, laughter and fun can get squeezed out.
 But for our kids, being care-free comes with the territory.